 Blahyi says he is appealing to donors to support him and is asking for half a million dollars to complete the units and carry out farming programmes.

 His public apology also shot him to fame.
-The Book of Mormon.
+Newspapers ran stories on him, one documentary got 10-million views and a parody villain was named after him in the hit Broadway musical comedy The Book of Mormon.

 “I do want it to be written down in history that I … went to the TRC and also faced the court,” he says.